dkales/SimplestOT_C/README.md

 You may need to change the definitions in crypto_int_XX.h on your target system.

 All code is in the public domain.

+*Disclaimer*: This is academic code, and should not be used as-is in any production system.
+There are no guarantees for correctness, security, etc.